amalon/tectonic-puzzle/docs/printing.md

 -----------------

-The magnet slots have a groove under them to allow them to be wiggled out with a sharp object, so you can test that each one fits snuggly without wobbling before removing them to apply glue.
+The magnet slots have a groove under them to allow them to be wiggled out with a sharp object, so you can test that each one fits snugly without wobbling before removing them to apply glue.
 I used superglue which worked effectively.
 For many of them you may have to carefully scrape the overhanging corner with a craft knife to allow the magnets to be pushed in.